Single Touch Payroll (STP)

 The STP data are enhanced through combining other administrative data held by the ABS (also sourced from the Australian taxation system).

-Industry of activity, sector and employment size variables of the employing business are sourced from the ABS Business Register (ABSBR).
+Industry of activity, state/territory of operations, sector and employment size variables of the employing business are sourced from the ABS Business Register (ABSBR).

 Sex, age and residential geography variables are primarily sourced from Client Register data (supplied by ATO to the ABS as part of the transfer of Personal Income Tax data).
 Sex can only be sourced from Client Register data.
 When age and residential geography are not available from Client Register data, they are sourced from STP data.
 The ABS receives annual snapshots of de-identified Client Register data from the ATO, for use in the production of statistics.